 Visiting hours will be held in the Eaton Funeral Home, 1351 Highland Ave., Needham, on Monday December 2nd from 4-8pm.
 A Mass of Christian Burial will be held in St. Joseph Church, 1362 Highland Ave, Needham, on Tuesday morning, December 3rd at 10am.
 Burial with full military honors in Newton Cemetery.
 In lieu of flowers, you are welcome to make a donation in Mitch’s name to The Dana Farber Cancer Institute, 450 Brookline Ave., Boston, MA 02215 or VNA Hospice of Cape Cod, 434 Route 134, So.
 Dennis, MA 02660

-To send flowers to Romano's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Romano J. Micciche, please visit our floral store.